mliaaen/tennis_drl/README.md

 The main.py contains the trainig code for this agent.
 Here you can select the parameters to use and start trining and plotting.
 See the report.md for the report.

+#### Training - generate configurations and train

+Example: python gen_params.py --scenrios template.json --output myjobs.json

+This generates a json file with the configurations that shall be run.

+Example: python train.py --config myjobs.json --output myresults

+Will run all the congigurations and store the results in myresults folder.
+A summary is found in scan_results.csv.
+Here you can find all the results and run times.

+A run example is found here Tennis.ipynb

+#### Running - using the trained agent

+Check out the Tennis_Play.ipynb

+The  last successful trained parameter set is store in models/checkpoint_actor_local_0/1.pth and models/checkpoint_critic_local_0/1.pth